TeamRoboManipal24/ML_Basics/Logistic_Regression/TASK.md

 No Prebuilt Libraries are allowed.

-Predict a function for total charge(TOTCHG) given in the dataset provided and output the accuracy you get.
+Predict a function for chance of rainfall given in the dataset provided and output the accuracy you get.

 Learning Resources: